 Budgetary Requirements.
 Awards are available in amounts up to $5,000.
 A description of the budget allocation is required for all applicants.
 Awards cannot provide support for salary and stipend-related expenses (e.g., tabling, hourly wages, etc.), office facilities or office operating budgets (e.g., printer paper, lightbulbs, etc.).
 Expenses will be allowable only if in compliance with University COVID-19 protocols as well as University procurement rules on travel and other business expenses when they are incurred.

 Post-Acceptance Reporting Criteria.
 Applicants who receive the Green Commons Awards will deliver semi-regular reports, with a final report due thirty days after project end-date.
 Reports will include: 1) photos, with your permission for the University to share them; 2) a brief one-page report containing a short executive summary, a summary of engagement as part of project, and a description the project outcomes and how these outcomes aligned with values statement; 3) financial records (e.g., receipts).

 Apply by following the link below, downloading and completing the PDF, and emailing it along with your advisor letter to firstname.lastname@example.org.
-Early Fall applications are due October 14.
+Applications are due January 17th, 2024.

 Subscribe to our ECo newsletter and get updates on environment & sustainability from Georgetown and beyond, including major stories from our signature Common Home magazine.